sethips/Transfer-Learning-Library/README.md

 # Transfer-Learning-Library
 Transfer Learning Library written in Keras for image classification.

+## Goals

+- To classify images without making any custom model but rather using keras built in models.

+- To get good accuracy for classifying almost any image in real time.

 ## Models

 All the Keras built in models are available